codeforamerica/lexington-geocoder/README.md

 * Accept files to geocode as a batch
 * Emit performance metrics to indicate when this geocoder varies from high quality geocoders in geographic distance or ability to match
+* Generalize for any city that has a reliable address dataset

 ### Who is this made by?